zipvilization/Zipvilization/status/index.md

 We have technology.

-We have an extraordinary amount of creative possibility.
+We have an increasingly coherent way to experience the world.

 And we intend to keep working.